-Bay Area Medical Academy's main campus in San Francisco occupies approximately 9,000 square feet of classroom space and offices on two floors (2nd and 3rd floor of the building) specifically designed for training students in the health care field.
-There are four separate classrooms.
-The two Medical Assisting classrooms have a capacity of 24 students and feature a medical office set-up along one wall, including the latest technology setup with centrifuges, EKG machines, microscopes, ophthalmoscopes and U/A analyzers.
-The Phlebotomy classroom is adjacent to the Medical Assisting classroom and can accommodate 22 students.
-One of the Medical Assisting classrooms is also used for EKG instruction and can accommodate 24 students.
-There is also a laboratory storage room, a small kitchenette/break-room, and a student lounge.
-All rooms are wheelchair accessible.
-The modern classrooms are tiled, air-conditioned, and well-lit.
-The laboratory storage room and the kitchenette have tile flooring, which facilitates cleaning.
+BAMA Institute's main campus in San Francisco occupies approximately 9,000 square feet of classroom space and offices on two floors (2nd and 3rd floor of the building) specifically designed for training students in the health care field.

+The classrooms, laboratory storage room and the kitchenette have tile flooring, which facilitates cleaning.
 The facilities and the equipment used comply with all federal, state, and local ordinances and regulations, including those related to fire safety, building safety, and health.
+Both levels are wheelchair accessible.
 Restrooms are available on each floor and are located in the main hallway near the elevators.

+On the main campus the Phlebotomy classroom capacity varies by time and day.
+During the weekend and evenings, the classrooms have a capacity of 25 students and feature a medical office set-up along one wall.
+During the weekday the smaller classroom can accommodate 18 students.
+The ECG/EKG classroom can accommodate up to 20 students.

-Picture 4 - Classroom San Jose Campus
+Picture 4 - Medical Assistant Classroom Set-up San Jose Campus

-Picture 5 - Medical Office Set-Up San Jose Campus
+Picture 5 - Medical Office San Jose Campus

-The Bay Area Medical Academy's branch campus in San Jose occupies approximately 4,800 square feet of space on the 1st and 2nd floor of the building at our new location.
-There are three separate classrooms; one classroom is used by the Bay Area Medical Academy's Medical Assistant with Phlebotomy program.
-The other two classrooms are used to teach the Phlebotomy and EKG courses.
-The same equipment available in San Francisco for Medical Assistant with Phlebotomy, is available in San Jose: there is a phlebotomy chair, centrifuge, a scale, an exam table, an EKG machine, and multiple automated and manual blood pressure monitors as well as stethoscopes.
+The BAMA Institute's learning site location in San Jose occupies approximately 4,800 square feet of space on the 1st and 2nd floor of the building at our new location.
+There are three separate classrooms; one classroom is used by the Bay Area Medical Academy's Medical Assistant program.
+The other two classrooms are used to teach BAMA Institute's Phlebotomy and EKG courses.
+The same equipment available in San Francisco for Phlebotomy and EKG training, is available in San Jose: there is a phlebotomy chair, centrifuge, a scale, an exam table, an EKG machine, and multiple automated and manual blood pressure monitors as well as stethoscopes.
 All three classrooms can accommodate up to 24 students.
 The San Jose campus was recently expanded to offer kitchenette/break-room on both floors.
 The modern classrooms are tiled, air-conditioned, and well-lit.